 Many retirees today are redefining the “golden years.”
 Forget about endless days of leisure.
 Retirees seek adventure, travel, and new business pursuits.
 While these changes may redefine retirement, will retirees be able to finance their plans?
-Today, many people age 50 and older have not begun to save for retirement or have yet to accumulate sufficient funds.
+Many people aged 50 and older have not begun to save for retirement or have yet to accumulate sufficient funds.

 If you’re in this age group and find yourself facing an underfunded retirement, it’s not too late to take charge.
 There are actions you can take today to get on the right track.
 Here are some ideas:

 First, estimate how much money you will need in retirement.
 Once you have an idea of the amount, you can work toward meeting that goal.
 A good rule of thumb is that you may need 60%–80% of your current annual income in retirement.
 Your financial professional can help you assess the best amount for your situation.

 If your employer offers a retirement plan, contribute as much as the law will allow.
 In 2018, those age 50 and over can contribute up to $24,500 to an employer-sponsored 401(k) plan ($18,500 + $6,000 “catch-up” contribution).
 Many employers also offer a company match, so be sure you contribute enough to claim this “free” money, which can add up over time.

 In other words, make a budget.
 Many people think a budget is restrictive, but look at it this way: You can spend now, or you can have the money to afford your dream adventures later.
 To start, it is important that you pay down debt and avoid accruing new debt.
 Next, examine your spending habits and replace some of your discretionary spend-ing with saving.
 Saving even $20 more per week is a step in the right direction.